digime/digime-sdk-nodejs/guides/authorize.md

 const contractDetails = {
     contractId: <your-contract-id>,
     privateKey: <private-key-for-contract-id>,
-    redirectUri: <an-url-to-call-when-authorization-is-complete>,
 }

-// callback - A URL to call if there are any errors during authorization.
-If successful, the callback used will be the redirectUrl in contractDetails above.
+// callback - URL to be called after authorization is done.
 // serviceId - (Optional) During authorization, we can also ask user to onboard a service.
 ID can be found from getAvailableServices()
 // state - Put anything here to identify the user when authorization completes.
 This will be passed back in the callback.
 // userAccessToken - (Optional) User access token you may already have for this user from another contract.